Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms without the environment-induced interatomic interaction

 \subsubsection{Two static atoms initially prepared in entangled states $|A\rangle$ and $|S\rangle$}

-Here we are going to investigate the entanglement degradation for two static atoms initially prepared in the antisymmetric entangled state $|A\rangle$ and the symmetric entangled state $|S\rangle$, both of which are maximally entangled.
+Here, we investigate the entanglement degradation of two static atoms initially prepared in the antisymmetric entangled state $|A\rangle$ and the symmetric entangled state $|S\rangle$, both of which are maximally entangled.

-From Fig.~\ref{R1-2}, we find that the concurrence decreases monotonically via time and goes to zero in the infinite time limit for both of these two universe cases.
-Moreover, as the interatomic separation increases, the entanglement magnitude difference between the $\kappa$-deformed spacetime case and Minkowski spacetime case becomes smaller.
-This means that it becomes more difficult for us to distinguish theses two universes through two-atom entanglement dynamics.
-We also find that the response of entanglement magnitude to the interatomic separation behaves quite differently for different initial entangled states (antisymmetric entangled state and symmetric entangled state).
-Specifically, the entanglement magnitude for the initial antisymmetric entangled state case (initial symmetric entangled state) decreases (increases) as the increase of the interatomic separation.
-In particular, for a fixed evolution time, the concurrence drops to an asymptotic value as the spacetime deformation parameter $\kappa$ increases [see Figs.~\ref{R1-2} (c) and (d)].
-In other words, when the deformation parameter $\kappa$ is large, the entanglement dynamics curves for two atoms in $\kappa$-deformed spacetime almost coincide with that for the Minkowski spacetime case [also see Figs.~\ref{R1-2} (a) and (b)].
+From Fig.~\ref{R1-2}, we find that concurrence decreases monotonically with time until it reaches zero in the infinite time limit for both of these universes.
+We also find that the response of entanglement magnitude to the interatomic separation behaves differently for different initial entangled states (i.e., antisymmetric and symmetric entangled states).
+Specifically, the entanglement magnitude of the initial antisymmetric entangled state case (initial symmetric entangled state) decreases (increases) with the increase in the interatomic separation [Figs.~\ref{R1-2} (a) and (c)].
+In particular, for a fixed evolution time, concurrence decreases to an asymptotic value as the spacetime deformation parameter $\kappa$ increases [Figs.~\ref{R1-2} (e) and (f)].
+In other words, when the deformation parameter $\kappa$ is large, the entanglement dynamics curves of two atoms in $\kappa$-deformed spacetime nearly coincide with that in Minkowski spacetime [also see Figs.~\ref{R1-2} (a), (b), (c), and (d)].